Fatal Frame: Maiden of Black Water: Reception

-Fatal Frame: Maiden of Black Water received "mixed or average" reviews, according to review aggregator Metacritic.
+During its opening week, the game debuted at #7 in Media Create's sales charts, with opening sales of 27,505 units.
+The following week, it dropped to #11, selling a further 7,105 units and, at that point, bringing total sales to that point to 34,610.
+Its total sales in 2014 reached 46,099 units, putting it at #142 in the year's best-selling game titles.
+The Wii U release of Maiden of Black Water received "mixed or average" reviews according to review aggregator website Metacritic, earning a score of 67 out of 100 based on 37 critic reviews.

-Game Informer writer Tim Turi called the main cast "wooden", referred to the large supporting cast as "vapid", and said that the drawn-out structure of the game harmed the initial premise while also relying too heavily on written documents in the environment for storytelling.
+Game Informer writer Tim Turi disliked both the main and supporting cast, and said that the drawn-out structure of the game harmed the initial premise while also relying too heavily on written documents in the environment for storytelling.
 GameSpot's Alexa Ray Corriea was unimpressed by the story, saying that early story revelations and backtracking hurt the pacing and dramatic value, while the main characters were underdeveloped.
 She also felt that the game's darker themes were treated as window dressing rather than used to the full.
 Daniel Krupa of IGN praised the atmosphere and the disturbing nature of the backstory, and the way the three main characters' roles were balanced out.
 Nintendo World Report's Andrew Brown cited the main cast as being more "down to earth and relatable" than those from previous games in the series, and said that it was easy for players to sympathize with the ghosts encountered.
 Ryan Bates of Game Revolution, while enjoying the creepy atmosphere, found the number of characters introduced early on confusing.
 VideoGamer.com's Tom Orry praised the character and enemy design, while faulting the English dub and feeling that the female characters' revealing outfits clashed with the game's atmosphere.
 Eurogamer's Aoife Wilson was highly critical, calling the story "half-baked" and generally faulting the characters in comparison to previous games in the series.
 Famitsu similarly criticized the attire of female characters disrupting the atmosphere.
 Dengeki, while again faulting the female characters' clothing, praised the game's use of Japanese horror elements to disturbing effect.

 Corriea praised the graphics and lighting effects, although saying they were "not the sharpest".
 Brown, while noting some blurry textures and blocky structures, generally cited the lighting and other graphic effects as one of the game's high points.
 Dengeki also noted the game's graphics, stating that their quality and realistic character movement gave the main characters a high quality feel.